— Artist-Specific Housing

 Your housing situation is part of your income plan.

-Bring us the details — the lease, the residency question, the city you're considering.
+Bring the details — the residency question, the city you're considering, your live-work needs.
 We'll map what's practice-compatible and financially viable.